The following diagram indicates the minimum deployment pattern used for high availability.

 HAmode by setting the following property.

-Distributedmodes by setting the following properties.
+Distributedmode by setting the following property.

 For each node, enter the respective server IP address of the event under the